How to choose the best VR headset for your experience, an insider’s look…

 HTC Vive, Oculus rift and the PSVR

-Simply stating that one is better than the other does not work in this scenario as both offer a fantastic experience mainly differing in their style, comfort, accessories and experiences available.
+Simply stating that a particular headset offers the best VR for PC does not work in this scenario as both offer a fantastic experience mainly differing in their style, comfort, accessories and experiences available.

-After factoring in the different accessories including controllers and trackers the price difference is pretty negligible.
-Making it really down to personal preference
+After factoring in the different accessories, including controllers and trackers, the price difference is pretty negligible.
+The best VR headset for PC really comes down to personal preference.

 The HTC Vive’s standout points

-- HTC’s Vive gives you the freedom to roam around larger rooms, using IR sensors mounted to the walls.
+- HTC’s Vive gives you the freedom to roam around larger rooms, using IR sensors mounted to the walls, making it one of the most expensive VR experiences but also the most versatile

 - The Vive uses wand controllers